ChrisMilner/spotipi-2/README.md

 ./setup.sh
 ```

 You'll be prompted for some information about your LED Matrix setup, and then will need to restart.

 ```shell
 cp config-template.ini config.ini
 ```

-Now you need to edit `config.ini` to include the missing Spotipy variables
+Now you need to edit `config.ini` to include the missing Spotipy variables which you can get from the app you created above.

 ```shell
 sudo python3 src/spotipi.py